sourcegraph/sourcegraph-jetbrains/README.md

 ## Version History

-#### v1.2
+#### v1.2.0

-- Disable search menu entry when no text is selected.
+- The search menu entry is now no longer present when no text has been selected.
-- Fix handling of local branch
-- Move menu entries into sub-menu
+- When on a branch that does not exist remotely, `master` will now be used instead.
+- Menu entries (Open file, etc.) are now under a Sourcegraph sub-menu.
-- Implement copy link functionality
+- Added a "Copy link to file" action.
-- Use Project storage API to load config from
+- The Project storage API is now used for loading configuration.

+(special thanks to @oliviernotteghem for this release)

 #### v1.1.2